Book recommendations

 Whether there’s a notification or not, it doesn’t really feel that good… Whatever we’re hoping to see, it never quite meets that bar.

-Leah Pearlman, product manager on the team that developed Facebook’s Like button
+Leah Pearlman, Product Manager on the team that developed Facebook’s Like button

-Books on calming your distracted mind
+Books for the distracted mind

 While there is nothing groundbreaking in this book, the authors of this book managed to achieve one amazing thing – they presented a framework for making time that seems achievable for an average Andy.
 There are no “shut yourself away for 30 days” type of tips here, and the tone seems genuinely down-to-earth.